-- For starters, you need to become familiar with your boat and learn how much stopping distance is needed to come to a complete stop in a safe fashion when running at different speeds.
+- First, become familiar with your boat and learn how much stopping distance is required to come to a complete stop safely when running at different speeds.

-- Remember, boats don't have seatbelts and are subject to a lot more motion than land vehicles.
-As a result, sudden or abrupt changes in speed or direction can throw people off balance or even cause them to fall overboard.
+- Remember, boats don't have seatbelts and are subject to much more motion than land vehicles.
+As a result, abrupt changes in speed or direction can throw people off balance or even cause them to fall overboard.

 - Always be conscious of how you adjust speed or turn.
-In cases of quick maneuvers, when possible you'll also want to shout out a warning to your passengers so they know to hold on.
+In quick maneuvers, you'll also want to warn your passengers so they know to hold on.

 All of that said, you can slow a boat fastest by:

-Remember to always pause in neutral and don't shift directly from forward into reverse, because quickly shifting from one to the other can cause mechanical damage in some boats.
+Remember to always pause in neutral and don't shift directly from forward into reverse because quickly shifting can cause mechanical damage in some boats.

-It's also important to note that there are many other aspects to driving a boat that relate to the safety of you and your passengers.
-That’s why most states require you to take a basic boating safety course before running your own boat.
-But on top of that, prior to operating one we strongly recommend visiting our Safety Guide and giving it a thorough read.
+It's also important to note that many other aspects of driving a boat relate to your and your passengers' safety.
+Most states require you to take an boating safety course before running your own boat.

 How to Trim a Boat

 With the basics under your belt, you'll want to learn some of the finer points of driving a boat that will help it run smoother and more efficiently.
-One important item to learn is how to trim a boat.
-Trimming consists or manipulating the outdrive's angle or deploying "trim tabs" (small plates on the stern of the boat).
+One essential item to remember is how to trim a boat.
+Trimming consists of manipulating the outdrive's angle or deploying "trim tabs" (small plates on the stern of the boat).

-- How you trim it determines how high the bow rises in relation to the stern, and how level the boat does or does not run.
+- How you trim it determines how high the bow rises in relation to the stern and how to level the boat does or doesn't run.